Kiril Manolov

-Kiril Manolov (Bulgarian: Кирил Манолов) is a Bulgarian operatic baritone with an international career performing leading roles in the opera houses and opera festivals in Europe,US and Japan.
+Kiril Manolov (Bulgarian: Кирил Манолов) is a Bulgarian operatic baritone with an international career performing leading roles in the opera houses and opera festivals in Europe, US and Japan.

-He is particularly known for his portrayal of the title role in Verdi's Falstaff but he also is great Nabucco-"Nabucco", Simon-"Simon Boccanegra", Amonasro-"Aida", Rigoletto-"Rigoletto", Don Carlos di Vargas-"La forza del destino".
+He is known for his portrayal of the title role in Verdi's Falstaff but he also is great Nabucco-"Nabucco", Simon-"Simon Boccanegra", Amonasro-"Aida", Rigoletto-"Rigoletto", Don Carlos di Vargas-"La forza del destino".

 Life and career

 Born Kiril Manolov Todorov in Sofia, he was educated at the Bulgarian State Academy of Music and made his debut in 1998 as Don Giovanni in Don Giovanni.
-He did further vocal study in Milan and in Vienna ].
+He did further vocal study in Milan and in Vienna.